When Things Go Awry, or How to Roll With the Punches

 “We might be able to get you on the flight today, but you’d have to pay a change fee,” he suggested.

 Unfortunately, I was headed for Paris, with a quick connection the following morning.
 Since my layover was only eight hours, I had planned to sleep in the airport.
 Going a day earlier meant getting a pricey hotel room at the Paris airport.
-Instead I asked about accommodations near the Bristol Airport and learned there were two hotels just minutes away, both of which had shuttle services.
-The first was fully booked but the second, Winford Manor, had a room available for a reasonable price of £78 (about $118) and immediately dispatched their shuttle to pick me up.
+Instead I asked if there was a Bristol airport hotel nearby.
+Fortunately, the Winford Manor was just minutes away.
+It had an airport shuttle service and a room available for a reasonable price of £78 (about $118).
+They immediately dispatched their shuttle and picked me up.